aspose-slides/Aspose.Slides-Products/slides/php-java/_index.md

         </pre>
     </div>
     <div class="col-lg-12">
-        <h2 class="h2title">Convert PowerPoint to PDF with Default Options: PHP PPTX, PPT, or ODP to PDF</h2>
+        <h2 class="h2title">Convert PowerPoint to PDF with Default Options: PHP Presentation, PPT, PPTX or ODP to PDF</h2>
         <p>This PHP code shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document to a PDF document using the default options.
 The resulting file is a PDF document at the maximum quality levels</p>
         <pre>
             <code class="php">